cilium/cilium/Documentation/security/policy/language.rst

 .. note:: Layer 7 rules are not currently supported in `HostPolicies`, i.e.,
           policies that use :ref:`NodeSelector`.

-.. note:: Layer 7 policies --and pod annotations-- result in traffic being proxied through an Envoy instance provided in each Cilium agent pod.
+.. note:: Layer 7 policies will proxy traffic through an Envoy instance provided
+          in each Cilium agent pod.
 As a result, L7 traffic targeted by policies depend on the availability of the Cilium agent pod.
-   This includes L7 policies as well as :ref:`proxy_visibility` annotations.
+This includes L7 policies (:ref:`proxy_visibility`).

 HTTP
 ----